coulof/kubectl-csm-diag/README.md

 kubectl-csm-diag
 ```

-Or with all the options
+Or with all the options to specify which namespaces you want to capture, if you need the secrets to be captured too & verbose mode:

 ```
-kubectl-csm-diag --namespace dell-csm-operator,powerflex -s -v
+kubectl-csm-diag -n dell-csm-operator,powerflex -s -v
 ```

 ## Archive content